wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 (This fix also affects Thick Club, Light Ball, and Metal Powder, as described above, but their specific fixes in the above bugs allow more accurate damage calculations.)

-### Moves with a 100% secondary effect chance will not trigger it in 1/256 uses
+### (FIXED) Moves with a 100% secondary effect chance will not trigger it in 1/256 uses

 ([Video](https://www.youtube.com/watch?v=mHkyO5T5wZU&t=206))